MMaher25/react-ts-boilerplate/README.md

 # react-ts-boilerplate

-A simple boilerplate for building a React app in TypeScript.
+A simple boilerplate for building a React app in TypeScript using modern React hooks.

 ## Building and running on localhost